List of Afghanistan national cricket captains

 This is a list of all cricketers who have captained Afghanistan in an official international match.
 This includes the ICC Trophy, Under-19 games and One Day International.

 Men's cricket

 Test captains

 This is a list of cricketers who have captained the Afghanistan cricket team for at least one Test match.

 A cricketer who has a symbol of next to a Test match series describes their role as captain and their participation in at least one game for the team.

 One Day International captains

-Afghanistan played their first ODI on April 19, 2009.The table of results is complete up to the third ODI against Ireland in January 2021.
+Afghanistan played their first ODI on April 19, 2009.The table of results is complete up to the third ODI against Sri Lanka in November 2022.

 Twenty20 International captains

-Afghanistan played their first T20I on February 1, 2010.The table of results is complete up to the ICC T-20 world cup match against New Zealand in October 2021.
+Afghanistan played their first T20I on February 1, 2010.The table of results is complete up to the third T20I against Pakistan in March 2023.